 Through a partnership with the U.S. Department of Energy’s Sunshot Initiative, the Council of Independent Colleges in Virginia will develop and implement its Solar Market Pathways collaboration and install solar panels at member colleges.
 These solar programs will provide CICV member schools with state-of-the-art solar technology and educational opportunities for students to learn more about renewable energy.
 The announcement today highlighted the innovative efforts of Virginia’s private colleges to help put the Commonwealth on the path to a clean energy future.

 Over the next year, Solar City will install solar panels on the rooftop of Lynchburg’s Graduate Health Sciences building and in several parking lots on campus.
-Solar City will own and maintain the solar panels and sell the electricity they generate to Lynchburg College, which expects to save about $900,000 over the next 20 years by using solar energy, including about $500,000 in projected sales of renewable energy credits.
+Solar City will own and maintain the solar panels and sell the electricity they generate to University of Lynchburg, which expects to save about $900,000 over the next 20 years by using solar energy, including about $500,000 in projected sales of renewable energy credits.

 Twelve additional schools are participating in the DOE Sunshot grant project, and CICV anticipates that these schools will sign contracts in the coming months to install solar panels on their campuses.
 A list of all 16 CICV member schools participating in the DOE Solar Market Pathways grant program follows: